 - Mental Health Counselors: Treating individuals, couples, families and groups, mental health counselors address issues centered on anxiety, depression, stress, grief and low self-esteem.

 - See a Full List of Counselor Career Fields Here.

 The field of counseling offers a wide range of employment opportunities that will only increase in the future.
-According to the U.S. Department of Labor, the job outlook for counselors anticipates up to a 37 percent increase in positions by 2020 – for mental health counselors.
-All other counseling fields stay in line with the national average or exceed expectations.
+According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for substance abuse, behavioral disorder, and mental health counselors are expected to increase by 22% by 2031.
+The school and career counseling sector is expected to expand by 10% in the same period.
+For reference, the BLS says 5% growth is average.
 There's a growing trend of more people showing an interest in seeking help for their personal and interpersonal issues.

 A graduate with a high school diploma and certificate training may find work in the counseling field, but faces limitations regarding his or her responsibilities, duties, and ability to assist patients or clients.
 Most employers prefer an applicant to possess a master's degree in a related field to gain employment as a counselor.
 An advanced degree (along with licensure) is a requirement to establish a private practice.
 Doctorate degrees in counseling or a related field allows an individual to conduct research, work in academia, or assume administration duties.
 It is the highest level of education that a professional can receive.

 Browse the information below, which offers plenty of options for pursuing an educational path towards becoming a counselor.
 Hopefully, making the decisions regarding various areas of study and the education needed to achieve specific career goals will become easier to achieve.